 Welcome to my website!
-I am associate director of the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University in Richmond and an associate professor of journalism.
+I am interim director of the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University in Richmond and professor of journalism.
 My main research focus is on the use and influence of digital media formats.
 I am especially interested in the impact and the adoption of social media in journalism and public relations.
 My research also analyzes mobile and social media applications in health communication.

 I am regularly interviewed by national and international media and interviews with me have appeared in stories by news organizations such as the Associated Press, Reuters, NPR, BBC, Bloomberg News, the Wall Street Journal, Washington Post and USA Today.
 I am also a regular speaker on social media issues at professional meetings and events.